Alfa Romeo GTV and Spider Timeline

 July

 Last cars produced at Arese plant by the end of July.
 Up to this point the disegno pininfarina badges were small and plastic without the crowned-F emblems.
+Some chassis manufactured in Arese will be transferred to Pininfarina plant for final assembly.
+Those cars are Interim production cars.

 October